utsaslab/squirrelfs/artifact_evaluation.md

 ### Setup

-Run `scripts/build_benchmarks.sh` to compile filebench and LMDB.
+Run `scripts/build_benchmarks.sh` to compile filebench and LMDB and install dependencies required by the evaluation scripts.
 All other experiment scripts use pre-built binaries or compile the required tests.

 ### Arguments